FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 ---MORE---

-Anna Fleig, MDiv, MA, LCMHC, LCAS-A, CST
+Anna Fleig, MDiv, MA, LCMHC, CST

 Have you ever felt like you weren’t being heard?
 That others don’t really understand what you are going through?
 Or perhaps they do listen, only to give you unsolicited advice in an attempt to be helpful.
 As a person who has created change in my own life through the benefit of counseling, I know how important it is for someone to truly listen and help you discover choices that work best for you and your loved ones.